 Returning to my desk, I continued to settle and orient myself to these strange and wondrous new digs, and over the weeks, months, and years that followed, I found myself deeply connected to this group.
 Each one of them in different ways, but maybe more than anyone, I could relate to this departmental oddity named Herb McAllister, or, Mac, to his friends.

 Mac was indeed a member of this group but he also stood apart.
 He dressed differently.
 He was a bit more silver—both at his temples and in button and belt buckle.
-He was the only hand illustrator still standing in a department rapidly transitioning to digital and I’d been hired right out of design school to help this team with just that shift.
-Clearly, Herb and I had a lot to learn from one another but I didn’t yet know how much.
+Mac was the only hand illustrator still standing in a department rapidly transitioning to digital.
+I’d been hired right out of design school to help this team with just that shift.
+Clearly, Herb and I had much to learn from one another but I didn’t yet know how much.

 Once upon a work weekend, I witnessed him curling his lanky frame into a cabinet in our darkroom and then waiting for twenty minutes for a particular unexpecting coworker to enter.
-Mac then, very slowly and subtly, began to scrape and moan his way into the imagination of his victim until they began to feel acutely haunted.
+Very slowly and subtly, Mac then began to scrape and moan his way into the imagination of his victim until they began to feel acutely haunted.
 All done in the spirit of fun.

 Mac taught me a lot during the few years we worked together, and he wasn’t the only one.
 That entire group gave me a beautiful foundation for effective and healthy teams.
 But Mac’s teachings have boiled down to three important themes for me: